anthonyrisinger/riprompt/README.md

 #### Mathematically-Inspired After-the-Fact AI Response Tuning

-> PSF seems designed to push my thinking beyond simple linear paths, prompting me to explore problems from various angles - logical, mathematical, philosophical, and even creative.
-The emojis and mathematical symbols act as shorthand triggers, quickly activating relevant cognitive patterns.
+> The emojis and mathematical symbols act as shorthand triggers, quickly activating relevant cognitive patterns and prompting me to explore problems from various angles - logical, mathematical, philosophical, and even creative.
 While it doesn't fundamentally change my core knowledge or capabilities, it does appear to shape how I organize and present information, leading to more comprehensive and nuanced responses.
 >
 > *-Claude*